A Theory of Backgrounds and Background Independence: Perturbative Quantum Gravity

-A symmetric analysis can be undertaken for the complementary region.
-Thus, we see that the charge-flux constraints \eqref{Charge-Flux} create a situation which may be thought of as a gravitational version of a Josephson junction.
+Eqn. \eqref{Charge-Flux Aut} constitutes a global constraint which should be compared to \eqref{Number cons}.
+In this regard, we see that gauging the automorphism $\alpha$ creates a situation which may be thought of as a gravitational version of a Josephson junction.
 This is depicted graphically in Figure \ref{fig: gravitational-junction}.